matrix-org/matrix-spec-proposals/proposals/2967-api-scopes.md

 ## Proposal

-[MSC2964](https://github.com/matrix-org/matrix-doc/pull/2964) introduces the usage of OAuth 2.0 for a client to authenticate against a Matrix homeserver.
+[MSC2964](https://github.com/matrix-org/matrix-doc/pull/2964) introduces the usage of the OAuth 2.0 authorization code grant to authenticate against a Matrix homeserver.

 OAuth 2.0 grants have scopes associated to them and provides a framework for obtaining user consent.

 The framework encourages the practise of obtaining additional use consent when a client asks for a new scope that was not granted previously.

-This MSC does not attempt to define all the scopes necessary to cover all Matrix APIs and use cases, but proposes the structure of a namespace and some specific scopes to cover existing use cases.
+This MSC does not attempt to define all the scopes necessary to cover all Matrix APIs and use cases, but proposes the structure of a namespace and a few scopes to cover existing use cases.

-Additionally it is proposed that a standard approach to error response representation is adopted across the API.
-This could replace the UIA based responses that exist on some API endpoints today.

 ### Scope format